danwild/leaflet-network/README.md

 ## usage

-Init plugin with map and data:
+Init plugin with map and data (see gh-pages branch for full demo):

 ```javascript
 // create a basemap